Menu Close

 Full-Time Tribunal Member

-Prior to joining the CRT, Megan worked at the BC Office of the Ombudsperson, where she investigated allegations of unfair conduct by public sector organizations.
+Prior to joining the CRT in 2022, Megan worked at the BC Office of the Ombudsperson where she investigated allegations of unfair conduct by public sector organizations.
 She was also co-chair of the office’s Diversity and Inclusion Initiative, which aims to strengthen diversity, equity, and inclusion principles in its service delivery work and staff working environment.
 Before returning to BC in 2018, Megan worked in England in the civil service and in dispute resolution in the field of higher education.

 In her free time, Megan volunteers at her children’s school and with their extracurricular activities.